|

 mold is slowly heated and held at a specific temperature to burn

-off certain elements within the mold, 2) it is strategicly taken
+off certain elements within the mold, 2) it is strategically

-up through higher and higher temperatures so the glass will flow
+taken up through higher and higher temperatures so the glass

-properly into the mold, 3) it is continualy raised until temperatures
+will flow properly into the mold, 3) it is continually raised

-between 1400 and 1550 degrees Fahrenheit are reached, where the
+until temperatures between 1400 and 1550 degrees Fahrenheit are

 -